Football in Austria: History

 After the creation of Staatsliga A in 1949, all Austrian teams came together to form a league.
 However, the road to organizing the league was difficult.
 A conflict between the representatives of amateur and professional football led to the separation of the Vienna league from the football federation, and a new competition was established on June 30, 1949.
 A year later the Staatsliga B, the second division, was born. which remained until 1959.

 On April 21, 1974 the current Bundesliga was introduced, and the Nationalliga was established as the second division of the country (now known as the First League of Austrian Football First League).
 The Austrian Football Federation (ÖFB) is the highest professional football organization in Austria and was founded in 1904, although it joined FIFA in 1905 and UEFA in 1954.
 The ÖFB organizes the Bundesliga - the first and highest league competition of the country- and the Austrian Cup, and manages the national men's and women's national team.

 The oldest team in Austria is First Vienna FC, champion of the German Cup in 1943 and six Austrian leagues.
 SK Rapid Wien is the most successful team in the country, with 32 league titles, one German championship and two runners-up in the European Cup Winners Cup.
-FK Austria Wien also managed to be a finalist of the European Cup Winners' Cup in 1978 and FC Red Bull Salzburg were finalist of the UEFA Cup in 1993–94.
+FK Austria Wien also managed to be a finalist of the European Cup Winners' Cup in 1978 and SV Austria Salzburg were finalist of the UEFA Cup in 1993–94.

 National team

 The Austrian men's national team, in its different categories, is controlled by the Austrian Football Federation.

 The Austrian team played their first official game on October 12, 1902 in Vienna against Hungary, a match that was resolved with victory by the Austrians 5-0.
 This match was the first played between two non-British European teams.

-Austria has managed to qualify for seven FIFA World Cups and one European Championship, which was organized together with Switzerland in 2008.
+Austria has managed to qualify for seven FIFA World Cups and four European Championship, the first which was organized together with Switzerland in 2008.
 The Austrian combined team's third-best achievement was the third place in the 1954 World Cup, the fourth in the Cup.
 World Cup of 1934 and the silver medal won at the 1936 Olympic Games in Berlin.
 In the 1930s, the Austrian team known as "Wunderteam" had players like Matthias Sindelar, nicknamed the "Mozart of football", 8 the scorer Josef Bican and Johann Horvath.
 This team was 14 undefeated games, 9 from April 12, 1931 to December 7, 1932, in that same period they won the Central European International Cup.
 Between the years of 1931 to 1934, they had the impressive run of 28 victories, a draw and two defeats, scoring a whopping 102 goals, reaching the World Cup in 1934.

 Andreas Herzog, with 104 internationals, is the player who has worn the shirt of the national team most times.
 The top scorer in history is Toni Polster, with 44 goals in 95 games.